 As you feed little plastic skulls into the gaping maw atop the tower the whole thing lights up, emits ominous sound effects and, most impressively, rotates each level separately in order to spit skulls onto the kingdoms below.
 As the levels rotate, the different sections will also reveal forbidding runes - each serving to hamper the player the rune is facing.

-The tower itself communicates with the app running the game, indicating when doors need to be opened and when events are to be resolved - it’s a simple conceit, but having that noisy and nefarious gadget in the middle of the table really helps create the sense that
+The tower itself communicates with the app running the game, indicating when doors need to be opened and when events are to be resolved - it’s a simple conceit, but having that noisy and nefarious gadget in the middle of the table really helps create the sense that it is the thing driving the action - not the tablet in the players’ hands.

 Return to Dark Tower also really seems to have a sense of comic timing.
 The pregnant pauses as players wait to see whether it’s going to start raining skulls are delightfully tense and there’s something oddly charming about a big monolith pausing for dramatic effect before spewing forth a tide of bones.